chiselstrike/chiselstrike/docusaurus/docs/data-access.md

 The `ChiselCursor` interface is still work-in-progress.
 For example, methods such as `skip()`,  `map()`, and `reduce()` are planned for future releases.
 Also, the current implementation of `filter()` takes a _restriction object_, but future ChiselStrike runtimes will allow you to write filter functions using TypeScript, which are automatically converted to efficient database queries in many cases.
 :::

+## Transacitons

+We currently support implicit transactional evaluation.
+The transaction is created before ChiselStrike starts evaluating your endpoint and is automatically committed after your endpoint ends and we generate the HTTP response.
+In case your endpoint returns a stream, any database-related operation done within stream generation code will happen outside of the transaction and can result in a crash.

+If your code crashes or explicitly throws exception that is not caught, ChiselStrike rollbacks the transaction automatically.

+Explicit user-controlled transactions are coming soon.